polarpwn/igloo-core/productionSite/content/blog/optional-flags-in-bash.md

   type: docs
 weight: 100000
 ---
 *In this blog series, we are going to dive in to the 10% of the power from a gem within the realm of Linux scripting, which is optional flags.
-This basic concept would enchance your Bash scripts by miles while adding tons of flexibility to your code and streamlining your process, making it more efficient for the 1337 users*
+This basic concept would enchance your Bash scripts by miles while adding tons of flexibility to your code and streamlining your process, making it more efficient for the 1337 users.*
 <!--more-->

 ## What Is Optional Flags?